google/dfindexeddb/README.md

 # dfIndexeddb

-dfindexeddb is an experimental Python tool for performing digital forensic analysis of IndexedDB and leveldb files.
+dfindexeddb is an experimental Python tool for performing digital forensic analysis of IndexedDB and LevelDB files.

-It parses leveldb, IndexedDB and javascript structures from these files without requiring native libraries.
-(Note: only a subset of IndexedDB key types and Javascript types for Chromium-based browsers are currently supported.
+It parses LevelDB, IndexedDB and JavaScript structures from these files without requiring native libraries.
+(Note: only a subset of IndexedDB key types and JavaScript types for Chromium-based browsers are currently supported.
 Safari and Firefox are under development).

 The content of IndexedDB files is dependent on what a web application stores